-It has been a tough Spring for FCC Chairman Julius Genachowski and Walt Mossberg tightens the screws even more with questions at the D8 Conference about consumer broadband and wireless.
+It has been a tough Spring for FCC Chairman Julius Genachowski and Walt Mossberg to tighten the screws even more with questions at the D8 Conference about consumer broadband and wireless.
 Our sound bites with the interview highlights and read the full interview here.

 Why are U.S. Broadband Customers Getting Screwed?